TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 InfiniteKind - Moneydance Python extensions

-Documented by Stuart Beesley - StuWareSoftSystems 2021 - https://yogi1967.github.io/MoneydancePythonScripts/
+Documented by Stuart Beesley - StuWareSoftSystems 2024 - https://yogi1967.github.io/MoneydancePythonScripts/

 NOTES ABOUT PYTHON EXTENSIONS:

-- You want to be on Moneydance version 2021.1 build 3056 onwards as this is when Py extensions became 'fully functional'
+- You want to be on (at least) Moneydance version 2021.1 build 3056 onwards as this is when Py extensions became 'fully functional'
+  (right-click context menu support is from MD2024(5100) onwards)

 - You can do anything in Python that a Java extension can do.

 - Python extensions have to be executed by the Python Interpreter.
 This consumes 200-300MB of RAM.
 Clearly an overhead over compiled Java